 - 1. Replacement of the network controller in Pierre, and install protocol adaptors at the tower sites to ensure that system support will be available beyond 2015.
 Radios in the field will continue to operate as currently configured through the protocol adaptors at the tower sites.
-This project was completed late 2011 and was the primary technology being phased out by Motorola. - □ This upgrade also allows for future expansion of the state radio network.
+This project was completed late 2011 and was the primary technology being phased out by Motorola. - ☐ This upgrade also allows for future expansion of the state radio network.
 Future expansion will help areas of the State that have underserved radio coverage.
 It will also allow more dispatch centers to be directly connected to the controller in Pierre.
 Being direct connected to the controller allows for more functionality of the system, and will help to increase officer safety. - 2.
 Replacement of all radios in use that can not be upgraded to the P-25 networking system, and upgrading of those that can.
-This phase is now under review by the Council.
-Motorola has made new site equipment backwards compatible, and cost of radios is slowly falling to reduce the cost impact of current proprietary radios.
+This recommendation is now for all radios being replaced or purchased new, and all radios added to the system are recommended to be purchased with the P25 software as well as the current Smartzone software.